summerprogram2019/groupie/README.md

 # groupie

-Find people to do hobbies with
+Find friends to do hobbies with

 ## Getting Started